Basketball: Blocking

 A block is performed when, after a shot is attempted, a defender succeeds in altering the shot by touching the ball.
 In almost all variants of play, it is illegal to touch the ball after it is in the downward path of its arc; this is known as goaltending.
-It is also illegal under NBA and Men's NCAA basketball to block a shot after it has touched the backboard, or when any part of the ball is directly above the rim.
+It is also illegal under the NBA and Men's NCAA basketball to block a shot after it has touched the backboard, or when any part of the ball is directly above the rim.
 Under international rules it is illegal to block a shot that is in the downward path of its arc or one that has touched the backboard until the ball has hit the rim.
 After the ball hits the rim, it is again legal to touch it even though it is no longer considered as a block performed.

 To block a shot, a player has to be able to reach a point higher than where the shot is released.
 Thus, height can be an advantage in blocking.
 Players who are taller and playing the power forward or center positions generally record more blocks than players who are shorter and playing the guard positions.
 However, with good timing and a sufficiently high vertical leap, even shorter players can be effective shot blockers.

 Height

 Joonas Suotamo, a Finnish-American former professional center, is 6 ft 11 in tall.
 Many professional centers' heights exceed 7 ft.

 Yuki Kawamura, a Japanese professional point guard, is 5 ft 8 in tall.
 Many professional point guard's heights exceed 6 ft.

 At the professional level, most male players are above 6 ft 3 in and most women above 5 ft 7 in.
 Guards, for whom physical coordination and ball-handling skills are crucial, tend to be the smallest players.
 Almost all forwards in the top men's pro leagues are 6 ft 6 in or taller.
 Most centers are over 6 ft 10 in tall.
-According to a survey given to all NBA teams, the average height of all NBA players is just under 6 ft 7 in, with the average weight being close to 222 lb.
+According to a survey given to all NBA teams, the average height of all NBA players with shoes on is around 6 ft 6 in, although exaggeration of height is widespread.
+The average weight is close to 222 lb.
 The tallest players ever in the NBA were Manute Bol and Gheorghe Mureșan, who were both 7 ft 7 in tall.
 At 7 ft 2 in, Margo Dydek was the tallest player in the history of the WNBA.